SilexsecureTeam/Defcomm-chat-app/README.md

 ### Windows Setup

 1. Download the installer (`.exe` or `.msi`)
-2. Run the installer and follow the setup wizard
+2. Run the installer and follow the setup wizard.
-3. Launch Defcomm from the Start Menu
+3. Launch Defcomm from the Start Menu.

 ### Linux Setup